Farm Grant Program

 Strong grant candidates maximize food production for local consumption and prioritize providing affordable food for underserved members of our community.

-The Good Farm Fund will distribute $50,000 in 2025 to local food farms and ranches, who can apply for grants in three tiers:
+The Good Farm Fund distributes grants to local food farms and ranches, who apply for grants in three tiers:

 • Tier 1: up to $3,000 (most are in this range)